pedrotchang/homelab/README.md

 I am a big proponent to giving credit where it is due, and I would first like to take the time to thank Mischa van den Burg and the Kubecraft community.
 I could not learn to do all this without them!

-If you have ever been curious about Cloud Native Techlogies, DevOps or Kubernetes, then the place you want to be is in Kubecraft!
+If you have ever been curious about Cloud Native Technologies, DevOps or Kubernetes, then the place you want to be is in Kubecraft!

 This repository is where I do all my testing, tinkering, and all-in-all a space for me to play, and work!
 Here you will find all tthe documentation of my homelab.